Statistical significance in choice modelling: computation, usage and reporting: Measures of uncertainty

+Our discussion so far has focussed on a cross-sectional context, with one choice situation per person.
+A large number, and possibly a majority, of applications of choice models however make use of repeated choice data, i.e. with multiple observations per individual, with likely correlation between them.

+While a large share of studies explicitly model such correlations, for example by integrating over random distributions at the person (rather than observation) level \citep[cf.][]{Revelt1998}, this is not the case in work that relies on closed form models such as multinomial or nested logit.
+In such applications, post-estimation correction approaches are required.
+Indeed, the standard errors are likely to be underestimated, given that $T$ observations each from $N$ people is not the same as $1$ observation each from $NT$ people

+Early correction approaches involved the use of Jackknife or Bootstrapping \citep[cf][]{760}, but a more straightforward approach is to rely on a panel implementation of the sandwich or bootstrap covariance matrix.

+For the sandwich approach, the typical implementation is for the summation in the BHHH matrix to be across individual people rather than choice observations, i.e.\ as in Equation (\ref{eq:BHHH}).
+This ensures that the calculation accounts for correlation across choices for the same person that the modeller may have omitted from the model specification.
+In such a case with repeated choice data, one can expect robust standard errors to be larger than classical standard errors because of the inherent correlation in choices across individuals not recognised by the classical standard errors.

-By performing the bootstrapping at the level of individual decision-makers as opposed to individual choice observations, our bootstrap standard error also recognises the repeated choice nature of the data, in line with the robust standard errors using the BHHH matrix at the person level in Equation (\ref{eq:BHHH}).
+A similar correction is possible by performing bootstrapping at the level of individual decision-makers as opposed to individual choice observations.
+Analysts should be mindful that the use of either robust standard errors or bootstrapping does not imply that their model has captured the repeated choice nature of the data, but simply that a correction of the standard errors has been applied.
+It is of course always preferable to explicitly account for such correlations during model estimation, if empirically and computationally feasible.